shauno/jamout/README.md

 # NodeJS test

-Playing around with node all all the associated tooling.
+Playing around with node and some of the associated tooling.

 So far, trying out: